Generic Name: entecavir (en-TEK-a-vir)

 - Baraclude may cause dizziness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Baraclude with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Baraclude does not stop you from spreading hepatitis B virus to others through sexual contact, sharing needles, or being exposed to your blood.
-Use barrier methods of birth control (eg, condoms) if you have hepatitis B virus infection.
+- Baraclude does not stop you from spreading HBV to others through sexual contact, sharing needles, or being exposed to your blood.
+Use barrier methods of birth control (eg, condoms) if you have HBV infection.
 Talk with your doctor about safe sexual practices that protect your partner.
 Never share needles or other injection supplies.
 Do not share personal items that may have blood or body fluids on them, like toothbrushes or razors.
-A vaccine is available to protect people at risk from becoming infected with hepatitis B virus.
+A vaccine is available to protect people at risk from becoming infected with HBV.

 - Do not change your dose without checking with your doctor.

-- Baraclude is not a cure for hepatitis B virus infection.
+- Baraclude is not a cure for HBV infection.
 Remain under the care of your doctor.

 - When your medicine supply is low, get more from your doctor or pharmacist as soon as you can.
 Do not stop taking Baraclude, even for a short period of time.
 If you do, the virus may grow resistant to the medicine and become harder to treat.

-- Lab tests, including liver and kidney function and HIV and hepatitis B virus antibody, may be performed while you use Baraclude and for several months after you stop Baraclude.
+- LAB TESTS, including liver and kidney function and HIV and HBV antibody, may be performed while you use Baraclude and for several months after you stop Baraclude.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Baraclude with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Baraclude while you are pregnant.
-It is not known if Baraclude is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Baraclude.

 Possible side effects of Baraclude: